 12.1.
 Relevance - User Needs

-The main users of statistical information are the Bank of Lithuania, Eurostat, state and municipal institutions and agencies, international organisations, the media, business and research communities, students, whose needs are satisfied without a breach of the confidentiality principle.
+The main users of statistical information are the European Commission institutions, the European Central Bank, the Bank of Lithuania, state and municipal institutions, international organisations, the media, business, research communities and academic representatives, students and other users, whose needs are met without violating the principle of confidentiality.
+The CPI is used as deflators for the compilation of national accounts and services statistics.

 12.2.
 Relevance - User Satisfaction

 Since 2005, user opinion surveys have been conducted on a regular basis.
-Official Statistics Portal traffic is monitored, website visitor opinion polls, general opinion poll on the products and services of Statistics Lithuania, target user group opinion polls and other surveys are conducted.
+Official Statistics Portal traffic is monitored, website visitor opinion polls, general opinion poll on the products and services of State Data Agency (Statistics Lithuania), target user group opinion polls and other surveys are conducted.
 In 2007, the compilation of a user satisfaction index was launched.
 The said surveys are aimed at the assessment of the overall demand for and necessity of statistical information in general and specific statistical indicators in particular.

-The general system for the measurement and monitoring of performance quality is in place at Statistics Lithuania.
+The general system for the measurement and monitoring of performance quality is in place at State Data Agency (Statistics Lithuania).

 The following tools for SPPI quality monitoring and assurance are used: